abhaynayar/brainoholic/README.md

 # brainoholic
-A self-help website aimed at exercise the brain.
+A self-help website aimed at exercising the brain.

 To view this website on your computer, you need to have a virtual server software installed (WAMP, XAMPP, etc.)